Are we on thin ice?

 February 19, 2024

-Following his graduation with a Master of Science in Data Science degree, Gilbert transitioned to the Aboitiz Group, which had recently established its own data science and artificial intelligence arm, Aboitiz Data Innovation, Inc. (ADI).
-Positioned as a pivotal component of the Group’s strategic roadmap to evolve into the Philippines’ premier techglomerate by 2025, ADI embodies the Group’s commitment to embracing a startup ethos and leveraging emerging technologies, including data science.
+After graduating with his Master of Science in Data Science degree, Gilbert later joined the Aboitiz Group, which had recently formed its own data science and artificial intelligence arm, Aboitiz Data Innovation, Inc. (ADI).
+ADI has since become one of the key components of the Aboitiz Group’s preparations to transform itself into the Philippine’s first techglomerate by 2025.
+A large part of that is becoming an agile business that embraces a start-up style and emerging technologies, such as data science.

 About Aboitiz Equity Ventures